iwatakeshi/macchiato/README.md

 ## Own `main`

 You can also use your own `main` function.
-Check [`examples/example2.cpp`](https://github.com/MadLittleMods/macchiato/blob/master/examples/example2.cpp) for a complete example
+Check [`examples/example2.cpp`](https://github.com/iwatakeshi/mocha/blob/master/examples/example2.cpp) for a complete example

 Just call the `describe`/`it` functions in your main loop or wherever.
-No need for the `MACCHIATO_RUNTESTS` macro unless you want to do things there still.
+No need for the `MOCHA_RUN_TESTS` macro unless you want to do things there still.